ovh/docs/pages/platform/databases/databases_07_cross_service_integration/guide.en-gb.md

 #### Store yours logs or metrics

-As a first step, you need to push your metrics or logs somewhere, in order to store them and retrieve the metrics with grafana
+As a first step, you need to push your metrics or logs somewhere, in order to store them and retrieve the metrics with Grafana.

 > [!primary]
 >